Atlanta Falcons Owner Calls Out Players for Onside Kick Disaster

-The Atlanta Falcons lost in terrible fashion against the Cowboys on Sunday.
+The Atlanta Falcons lost in terrible fashion against the Cowboys on Sunday in Week 2.
 They had the ball rolling in the first quarter after Dallas fumbled the ball four times and then things took a change for the worse.

 Atlant lost control, no surprise, and Dak and the Cowboys came back in the second half and to win 39-40 in the stupidest way possible.